50 Best Sci-Fi Books of All-Time: The Ultimate List (2019)

 Like Stephen King, Michael Crichton has rarely a misstep in his catalog of books.
 Sphere is filled with cutting edge science and technology with never-ending action and suspense.
 The story follows a group of scientists who are sent to the ocean’s floor to investigate a mysterious alien sphere that promises each scientist a personal reward.
 What they encounter is unlike anything you could imagine.

 We’ve left slot 50 open for our readers to discuss what books we left out.
 What is your favorite sci-fi book of all-time?
-Sound off in the comments below — we’d love to hear from you!
+Sound off on our social media channels — we’d love to hear from you!

 Follow us on Twitter to stay up to date with all things nerd.